 Band Training - Find out why you should be using bands to get the most out of your vertical jump training.

-Conjugate Training - Westside Style Training for Jumping Bastards.
+Conjugate Training - Westside Style Training for Jumping Athletes.

 Lightened Method - An article by Louie Simmons explaining how to incorporate the lightened method into powerlifting training.